Updated: May 7, 2021

 Regardless if he needed a new camera or not, he didn’t really save money by deferring payment in my opinion — he just delayed the inevitable spending for several months.

-Moreover, if he doesn’t make full payment on his monthly dues, then he will eventually have to pay credit card interest fees and spend more than he ought to.
+Moreover, if he doesn’t make full payment on his monthly dues, he will eventually have to pay credit card interest fees and spend more than he should.

 I didn’t want to ruin my friend’s mood, so I kept quiet and simply admired his camera.
 But I do hope he reads this post.